pfakiridis/Marketing_Campaign/README.md

 # Marketing_Campaign
-Marketing Campaign of a commercial bank
+Logistic regression to evaluate the performance of a bank's marketing campaign and ti identify which varialbes affected significantly the outcome.